 If your turkey is natural and has not been brined or pre-seasoned, you could brine it first

-Start with one gallon water, boil.
+Brining: Start with one gallon water, boil.
 Add 1 cup Kosher salt, one cup sugar and stir to dissolve.
-Turn off then add one cup Apple cider vinegar, 2 Tbsp each dried thyme, rosemary and sage.
+Turn off the heat and add one cup Apple cider vinegar, 2 Tbsp each dried thyme, rosemary and sage.
 Let cool.
 Fill up a food safe container with the marinade soak and water, place the turkey breast down.
 Add additional water to cover the bird.
 Soak overnight, or at least 12 hours.
 Rinse turkey with water and pat dry before cooking.